vladimirov321/text-styler-app/README.md

     *Note: `.env` files are ignored by Git (ensure `.env` is in your `.gitignore` file).*

 ### Development
+Make sure to first copy .env.example to .env and fill in the values.

 To run the `text-styler-api` in development mode (with auto-reloading):